 In addition to our usual pg-primary PostgreSQL server, we will also be using pg-primary2 for this recipe.
 Database data will remain in the /db/pgdata directory.
 A server named pg-shared will play the role of our shared database as well.
-Follow these steps as the postgres system user and postgres database users where indicated:
+Follow these steps as the postgres system user and postgres database user where indicated:

-1. Use pg_basebackup executed from the pg-primary2 server to clone the data from pg-primary:

-pg_basebackup -h pg-primary -D /db/pgdata

-2. Create a file named recovery.conf in /db/pgdata on pg-primary2 with these contents:
+- Use pg\basebackup on pg-primary2 to clone the data from pg-primary: pg\basebackup -h pg-primary -D /db/pgdata - 2.
+Create a file named recovery.conf in /db/pgdata on pg-primary2 with these contents: standby mode = 'on'

 '''

-standby_mode = 'on'

-primary_conninfo = 'host=pq-primary user=postgres'
+primary_conninfo = 'host=pg-primary user=postgres'

 '''